nevissecurity/nevis-mobile-authentication-sdk-example-app-ios-rx/README.md

 #### Get information

-The following use cases are responsible for getting information with the help of `LocalData`:
+The following use cases are responsible for getting information with the help of [LocalData](https://docs.nevis.net/mobilesdk/api-references/swift/documentation/nevismobileauthentication/localdata):

 * The [GetAccountsUseCaseImpl](NevisExampleApp/Domain/Use%20Case/GetAccountsUseCaseImpl.swift) class obtains the registered accounts.
 * The [GetAuthenticatorsUseCaseImpl](NevisExampleApp/Domain/Use%20Case/GetAuthenticatorsUseCaseImpl.swift) class obtains the authenticator information.
 * The [GetDeviceInformationUseCaseImpl](NevisExampleApp/Domain/Use%20Case/GetDeviceInformationUseCaseImpl.swift) class obtains the device information.

+#### Get MetaData

+The [HomeViewModel](NevisExampleApp/Presentation/Screens/Home/HomeViewModel.swift) class is responsible for obtaining the information of the SDK and the application with the help of [MetaData](https://docs.nevis.net/mobilesdk/api-references/swift/documentation/nevismobileauthentication/metadata), such as the SDK version and the application facet identifier.

 ### Error handling